-Examples of a transactional leaders like Bill Gate’s transactional leadership qualities has praiseworthy characteristics, popularity & style in its definition.
-The reward, which is inspired by the interests of following the guidelines.
+Examples of transactional leaders like Bill Gates’s transactional leadership qualities have praiseworthy characteristics, popularity & style in their definition.
+The reward is inspired by the interest in following the guidelines.

 - Provides a vague structure for large organizations, systems require repetitive and infinite renewable environments.

 - Quickly achieved short-term goals.